moonkie

 • using scented cleaning products

-• scented candles placed well above baby's reach
+• scented candles placed well above your baby's reach

 4. Play Unique Sounds

 Setting up items with unique sounds around your home will engage your baby's listening skills.
-Everything from your voice, white noise machines, music, and windchimes are all great options.
+Everything from your voice to white noise machines, music, and wind chimes is a great option.

 You can also add toys that make noises when your baby interacts with them.
 Ideally, you won't use electric toys that play on their own; instead, opt for wooden blocks, hollow shapes, and silicone baby toys that make interesting noises when clanked, stacked, or tossed.